nile-squad/javascript-style-guide/README.md

 };
 ```

+> Caution: Sometimes it makes sense for a function or module to be long and verbose, especially if pieces are too intricate and logic is not reasonable when fragmented, in such cases it's fine to do more than a thing, or usually day to day 2 to 3 things won't hurt.

 ### 2.2 Dependency Injection

 Depend on abstractions (injected functions) not concrete implementations.
 This is the secret sauce that makes your code testable and flexible.